- Safety and Well-Being

 In going away, it is always important that upon arrival you evaluate the climate of your location in regards to your sexual or gender identity.
-Evaluation of the climate of both your city, state and/or province, as well as university should inform how you express yourself.
-Being knowledgable about the area in which you will be living and studying is imperative to ensuring your positive experience in your host country.
+Evaluation of the climate of both your city, state, and/or province, as well as university, should inform how you express yourself.
+Being knowledgeable about the area in which you will be living and studying is imperative to ensuring your positive experience in your host country.

 Being your true self

 It is always important to bring your whole and true self to everything you do.
 This being said, in expressing your gender and/or sexual identity, you must consider both the climate and laws on the LGBTQI+ community where you are.
 Attitudes towards the community oftentimes vary even within the country itself, such as in the US, and as such it is important to take into account these elements before deciding to what degree you wish to fully express your identity.
 Your safety is a top priority and making sure you are expressing yourself in the safest way possible can help you have a positive experience on your program.

 No matter where you are in the world, it's important to find community!
 To get started, connecting with program staff is one of the most useful things you can do; they are typically well-connected and well-informed about your host city and can help you learn about various groups or organizations of interest to you.
 Networking with other students from your program can also help you build community before and while you're away.
 In addition, there are many online groups that allow you to network with people who either live in the city where you'll be studying or who have lived there.
 Talking to people who have been to the place where you'll be studying away is another way to find a community where you can be safe in being your true self.
 You can browse program evaluations from former study away students or ask your program to connect you with recent alumni.
 You might even check the Amherst Alumni Directory to see if any Amherst alumni are living or working in your host city.

 We have compiled some information about traveling for Transgender students.
 We recognize that this list is not exhaustive, but hope to point students in the right direction in answering some of their questions: